secginelif/secginelif/README.md

     <br>

   I am a computer programmer and management information systems specialist.I know its too long. <br>

-  I have been working as a software developer for 3 years. <br>
+  I have been working as a software developer for 3.5 years. <br>
-  I have made many websites.I am also developing projects. <br>
+  I have made many websites and web apps.I am also developing projects. <br>
   My fav language's java...
   I love learning new languages ​​and cultures
   <br>